-It is estimated that 25% of Americans have a mental health condition, yet more than half of those do not seek treatment.
-The barriers in accessing psychiatry can relate to a lack of services available in the local area, difficulty attending appointments in-person, and fear of stigma associated with seeing a psychiatrist.
+Around 25% of Americans have a mental health condition, yet more than half don’t seek treatment.
+Many people experience barriers to psychiatric treatment, including cost of services, difficulty attending in-person appointments, and fear of the stigma associated with seeing a psychiatrist.

-Around the world, 2020 has also seen a loosening of restrictions on prescribing through telemedicine.
-In response to the Covid-19 pandemic and the need to reduce in-person consultations, the laws and guidelines on remote prescription of drugs have been updated, making telemedicine in general, and online psychiatry in particular, a very viable option.
+The response to the COVID-19 pandemic also led to looser restrictions on telehealth prescriptions.
+To reduce in-person consultations, governments updated the laws and guidelines on remote prescription of drugs.
+This makes telemedicine in general, and online psychiatry in particular, a viable option.

-We have thoroughly tested and compared all of the major online psychiatry providers in 2020 and here will present comparative details of the strongest providers right now, in order to help you decide which one is best for you.
+We have thoroughly tested and compared all of the significant online psychiatry providers in 2023.
+This guide presents the best providers to help you decide which one is right for you.

 - Why you should trust us

 - What characteristics of online psychiatrists should you consider?

 - Companies with a mental health focus

 - Doctor on Demand